Alerting System

 Rule file(s) to inherit from

-These options are not part of upstream ElastAlert2 and apply to every rule type.
+These options apply to every rule type.

 Option